 Advisory group members confronted the public policy challenge of balancing the harm experienced by consumers who are balance billed with the need to sustain critical EMS systems and the services they provide.
+OIC greatly appreciates the time invested and good faith participation of all members of the advisory group.
+Their insights were critical to production of this report and its accompanying policy recommendations and findings.

 There are 478 licensed EMS agencies in Washington state, 299 of which provide emergency transportation for Washington residents in need.
-However, the burden of funding this care should not fall disproportionately on commercially insured consumers.
-To this end, this reports recommendations and findings are intended to strike a reasonable, balanced approach to addressing this challenge.
-The EMS System is complex and critical to the health of all Washington residents; it should be appropriately funded and equitably accessible for all consumers.
+The burden of funding this care should not fall disproportionately on commercially insured consumers.
+To this end, this report's recommendations and findings are intended to strike a reasonable, balanced approach to addressing this challenge.
+The EMS system is complex and critical to the health of all Washington residents; it should be appropriately funded and equitably accessible and affordable for all consumers.